sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 **If you're reading this thinking "I wish this existed for X"** — reach out.
 Vaccines are where I started, but I've also been talking to OBs about prenatal counseling and GI docs about colonoscopy prep anxiety.
 The pattern generalizes: any conversation where the evidence is clear but patients resist or delay, and clinicians don't have time to work through it.

 [scott@calyptahealth.com](mailto:scott@calyptahealth.com)

+{{< footnote "1" >}}
+Doctors call these "doorknob questions."
+{{< /footnote >}}

+{{< footnote "2" >}}
+My insurer at the time was dragging their feet on approving the MRI.
+I had a high deductible plan anyway, so I called around to see if I could just pay out of pocket, and discovered, not for the first time, that (a) it's very hard to get anyone to tell you in advance how much something is going to cost, in this world, but also (b) if you push, you often *can* just pay cash, and you'll be shocked by how much less it costs vs. what your insurer would pay even at whatever their in-network negotiated price is.
+The whole system is a terrible mess, and the root of much of our pathology is paying for stuff through "insurance" at all.
+{{< /footnote >}}